QUIC Hunter: Finding QUIC Deployments and Identifying Server Libraries Across the Internet: Library Identification

-\paragraph{Effectiveness of Approaches} In the IPv4 scan without \ac{sni}, we are able to identify the library for \sm{8.5} targets based on the \textit{Error Messages} and \sk{500.1} based on the transport parameters.
-This difference is expected because no successful handshake is required for the former.
-As explained previously, many targets hosted by \acp{cdn}, \eg{} Akamai, require a valid \ac{sni} but terminate with a usable \textit{Error Message} in case of an invalid \ac{alpn} value.
-While the \textit{Error Messages} approach identifies libraries on more targets, the transport parameter approach helps to identify further libraries.
-It identifies the library for \sk{172} previously unknown targets.
-For \sk{328.5} targets, both approaches result in a matching classification, and \sm{8.7} (\sperc{73}) of targets can be classified.
+\textbf{Approach Effectiveness} In the IPv4 scan without \ac{sni}, we could identify the library for \sm{7.9} targets based on the \textit{Error Messages} and \sk{519.7} based on the transport parameters.
+This shows the utility of the first approach.
+We could identify a majority of target libraries because no successful handshake is required.
+As shown in \Cref{sec:scanning}, many targets hosted by \acp{cdn} require a valid \ac{sni}, \eg{} Akamai.
+However, they terminate with a usable \textit{Error Message} in case of an invalid \ac{alpn} value.
+While the \textit{Error Messages} approach identifies libraries on more targets, the transport parameter approach allows the identification of more distinct libraries.
+It identified the library for \sk{167.2} previously unknown targets.
+For \sk{352.5} targets, both approaches resulted in a matching classification, and in total \sm{8.0} (\sperc{67.1}) targets could be classified.
+Using a domain as \ac{sni} allowed identifying libraries for \sk{433.4} targets.
+In this scenario, fewer results are based on the \textit{Error Messages} (\sk{289.8}) than the transport parameters (\sk{411.4}).
+Combining both the results from the scan with and without \ac{sni} slightly improved the results, allowing us to identify the library on \sm{8.2} targets, \sperc{68.0} of initially identified deployments from \zmap{}.